ashwinpanchal/ToDoUsingJS/README.md

 - In the models we make the schema for our resources for each resources we have one file
 - make the `Todo.js` file inside the models make the schema and model for the Todo

+### Commit 5 : Repository

+- The repository layer will interact with the database directly
+- We have to make a class `TodoRepository` which does the basic CRUD functionality on the Todo in mongo